 A2 High Grade Domain

-NexGen completed its highly successful and expanded summer 2015, 5 rig, 33,000 m campaign which exceeded the goals the Company set out prior to the start of the program.
-The goals were to further define the extents of Arrow by systematically testing the zone including the A2 and A3 high-grade zones in order to be in the position to publish a maiden resource by the end of the summer.
+Completed a successful and expanded summer 2015, 5 rig, 33,000 m campaign which exceeded the goals the Company set out prior to the start of the program.
+The goals were to further define the extents of Arrow by systematically testing the zone including the A2 and A3 high-grade zones.

 NexGen followed up the successful summer 2013 drill campaign with an expanded 6,000 m winter program in January 2014.
 The company discovered high-grade uranium at the on land Arrow target with the first drill hole, AR-14-1 (twenty-first hole ever drilled by NexGen at Rook I property).
 It encountered multiple structural zones containing uranium mineralization.
 At the time of drilling this discovery hole at the Arrow zone, no other holes existed within a 4 km radius.